Doctoral Internship in Health Service Psychology

 Training Model and Philosophy

-The CAPS training program utilizes an apprenticeship mentoring model of training in which the intern learns by working closely with experienced senior staff members conducting a full range of psychological services carried out by a University staff psychologist.
+The CAPS training program utilizes an apprenticeship mentoring model of training in which the intern learns by working closely with experienced senior staff members conducting a full range of psychological services carried out by a university staff psychologist.
 The foundation of our model is based on the following principles and philosophy: the importance of the developmental perspective for intern training; the practice of psychology is based on the science of psychology; a commitment to multicultural competence for all staff; and the significance of the internship year for the intern's professional identity development.

-In our apprenticeship mentoring model of training and and philosophy, we believe that learning and close supervision and mentoring are key factors for interns in developing clinical, outreach, and consultation skills and for acquiring a professional identity as a psychologist.
+In our apprenticeship mentoring model of training and philosophy, we believe that learning and close supervision and mentoring are key factors for interns in developing clinical, outreach, and consultation skills and for acquiring a professional identity as a psychologist.
 Through the apprenticeship mentoring model, interns gain valuable experience and training working side-by-side with more experienced staff members jointly conducting intake sessions, triage and crisis intervention, group therapy, consultation, and outreach and educational programming.
-All senior staff serve as professional role models for interns in performing the professional activities of a University staff psychologist, and pay careful attention to the intern's developing skill level, sensitivity to issues of diversity, ability to integrate research with practice, and developing professional identity.
+All senior staff serve as professional role models for interns in performing the professional activities of a university staff psychologist and pay careful attention to the intern's developing skill level, sensitivity to issues of diversity, ability to integrate research with practice, and developing professional identity.

 The multidisciplinary CAPS staff have varied theoretical orientations, and interns get exposure to learning from these individuals through individual and group supervision, training seminars, clinical teams, and experiential learning when providing clinical, outreach, and consultation services at UCSC.
-Although CAPS staff utilize a range of theoretical frameworks, most staff identify as integrative in their theoretical approach to clinical services and all emphasize the developmental and multicultural needs of college students.
+Although CAPS staff utilize a range of theoretical frameworks, most staff identify as integrative in their theoretical approach to clinical services, and all emphasize the developmental and multicultural needs of college students.
 The theoretical orientations in our staff include cognitive behavioral, ACT, multicultural, feminist, psychodynamic, solution-oriented, and humanistic approaches, and we hope that interns can incorporate learning from various staff to expand, refine, and deepen both their theoretical knowledge and repertoire of skills.
 Interns also have opportunities to work closely with CAPS psychiatrists and case managers in clinical consultation and clinical teams, and to work with medical staff in the Student Health Center.

 Developmental Perspective

 The developmental perspective lays the foundation for our training with interns.
 We recognize that interns enter the internship with a foundation of skills and knowledge obtained through their academic program and prior practicum experiences, and that each intern may enter the internship with a somewhat different set of skills and knowledge.
 Through the training program we provide experiences to modify and expand upon their skills and knowledge to become competent psychologists.
 Interns will take on more responsibility and will progress from a position of more reliance on the guidance and mentoring of supervisors to a more independent practice of psychology using collaborative supervision and consultation.
 We recognize and are sensitive to the variety of developmental needs interns have as they progress through the internship year, and we provide supervision and support through this process.
-Our training philosophy emphasizes that interns are professionals in training, and as the internship progresses they will provide the same variety of clinical, outreach, and consultation services as do permanent CAPS staff.
+Our training philosophy emphasizes that interns are professionals in training, and as the internship progresses, they will provide the same variety of clinical, outreach, and consultation services as do permanent CAPS staff.

 Scholarly Practice